stresearch/SAFE/README.md

 - **The model that you submit will remain private**.
 No one inlcuding the challenge organizers will have access to the model repo unless you decide to make the repo public.
 - The model will be expected to read in the dataset and output file containing a **detection score, binary decision and inference time** for every input example.
 - The dataset will be downloaded to `/tmp/data` inside the container during the evaluation run.
 See example model on how to load it.
-- The only requirement is to have a `script.py` in the top level of the repo that saves a `submission.csv` file with the following columns:
+- The only requirement is to have a `script.py` in the top level of the repo that saves a `submission.csv` file with the following columns.
+See [sample practice submission file](sample_practice_submission.csv).
   - `id` : id of the example, strig
   - `pred` : binary decision, string, "generated" or "pristine"
   - `score`: decision score such as log likelihood score.
 Postive scores correspond to generated and negative to pristine.
 (This is optional and not used in evaluation but will help with analysis later)